Silleellie/dnd-bedtime-sync/README.md

 Pull requests are welcome!

+### Developing Prerequisites

+- You must setup a `debugging` keystore, the password and alias can be anything, but Play Services requires that both the wearable app and mobile app are **signed with the same keystore**.

 ## Note

 If you are unable to "Allow Notification Access" to the mobile app and it is faded, go to Settings -> Apps -> Find and open the DND Sync app -> Click the 3 dots on top right and grant "Allow Restricted Settings" access.
 Now you'll be able to grant the Notification access to mobile app.